livewire/livewire/docs/properties.md

 }
 ```

 In this example, we've defined an empty `todos` array and initialized it with existing todos from the authenticated user.
-This way, when the component renders for the first time, all the existing todos in the database are shown to the user.
+Now, when the component renders for the first time, all the existing todos in the database are shown to the user.

 ## Bulk assignment

 Sometimes initializing many properties in the `mount()` method can feel verbose.
-To help with this, Livewire provides a convenient way to assign multiple properties at once called `fill()`.
+To help with this, Livewire provides a convenient way to assign multiple properties at once via the `fill()` method.
 By passing an associative array of property names and their respective values, you can set several properties simultaneously and cut down on repetitive lines of code in `mount`.

 For example: